Elvis10ten/elvis10ten.github.io/content/posts/2022-06-24-design-everyday-things/index.md

     * Distracting
     * Uninformative
     * Irritating and anxiety provoking
-4. Too much feedback can be annoying than too little — it leads people to ignore them all or disable them if possible — which is dangerous because critical feedback are missed.
+4. Too much feedback can be more annoying than too little — it leads people to ignore them all or disable them if possible — which is dangerous because critical feedback is missed.
 5. All action must be confirmed, but feedback needs to be prioritized:
     * Unimportant information is presented un-obstructively.
     * Important information is presented in a way that captures attention.